Jithendra0001/Django-To-Do-list-with-user-authentication/README.md

 # Django-To-Do-list-with-user-authentication

-* To Do list app with User Registration, Login, Search functionality
+* To Do list app with User Registration, Login and Search functionality
 * A user can Create, Read, Update, Search and Delete tasks.

 ### 1) Registration